moonbuggy/docker-dnsmasq-updater/README.md

 A build using the uncompiled Python script is available, tagged `script`.

+> [!NOTE]
+> After upgrading the Nuitka version, binary builds are currently larger than
+> the the un-compiled images.
+I'm not sure it's worth the time and effort to
+> investigate what's changed.
+I may stop building the binary images.

 #### Architectures
 The main `latest`, `binary` and `script` tags should automatically provide images compatible with `amd64`, `arm`/`armv7`, `armhf`/`armv6`, `arm64`, `386`